flotiq/flotiq-docs/docs/faq.md

 ## Can I use Flotiq to make an online shop?

 Yes.
-U can use Flotiq to store your products, but we do not provide customer accounts or payment methods.
+You can use Flotiq to store your products, but we do not provide customer accounts or payment methods.
 Our shop starters use [Snipcart](https://snipcart.com/) to manage purchase process.
 You can find shop starters [here](https://github.com/flotiq?q=gatsby-starter-products) and [here](https://github.com/flotiq?q=scully-products).